Jack-Works/ecmarkup-language-service/.changeset/tiny-camels-count.md

 "ecmarkup-language-server": minor
 ---

-Add format and range format
+Add format, range format and format on type